ParthDevTs/EmailServer/README.md

 # EmailServer
- Email server for portfolio made using NodeMailer and Nodemon on Nodejs.
+ Email server for my portfolio site made using NodeMailer & Nodemon on Nodejs.
  My portfolio uses this Server to send me emails on my business email id when a user goes on Contact me Section.
 It also has reply-to functionality.